FTC Disclosure Statement: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 And, best of all, Alien Cupcakes!

 They ended up looking a bit like a mix of Toy Story aliens and Mike Wazowski. 🙂 [Huge shout out to my friend, Lauren, for all of her help with tips & loaning me extra cake baking accessories.]
-For Dylan’s we added a single, neon green candle at the forehead like an antenna.
+For the birthday boy’s cupcake, we added a single, neon green candle at the forehead like an antenna.

 As the party ended, each child picked up a goody bag with his/her name on it.
 I used paper sandwich bags as I did last year, folded over the top and sealed with a staple and name label (favor tags from printables kit edited).